 Why I Chose It

 ZipRecruiter is an online employment marketplace that uses artificial intelligence (AI) technology to match you with the right candidates.
-It connects all types of businesses with more than 30 million job seekers through the web, mobile app, and email services by sending job postings to the top 100-plus job sites in a single click, including Google, FlexJobs, CollegeRecruiter, JobHero, Salary.com, and HBCU Lifestyle.
+It connects all types of businesses with nearly 20 million job seekers monthly through the web, mobile app, and email services by sending job postings to the top 100-plus job sites in a single click, including Google, FlexJobs, CollegeRecruiter, JobHero, Salary.com, and HBCU Lifestyle.
 Its invite-to-apply feature allows you to fast-track your search for the most qualified candidates by inviting them to apply for your open positions.

 Pricing